First Emperor of Rome27BC-14AD

 In 23 BC, when Augustus was in ill health, he sensed that conspiracies were in the making.
 Augustus terminated his Consulship in favor of the title “Imperium Maius” and “Tribunicia Potestas”, commonly known as the Tribunican Power, which gave him control over the provinces, the Senate and the state.
 Augustus later regained his health (although he continued to suffer from epilepsy) with the aid of his private physician, Antonius Musa.

-Augustus emerged from this near-death experience with a new quest – to revive Roman religion.
+Augustus emerged from this near-death experience with a new quest – to revive the Roman religion.
 He created great temples to Mars and Apollo and ordered the temple of Capitoline Jupiter.
 In 12 BC, he succeeded Marcus Lepidus as Pontifex Maximus, the highest priesthood in Roman religion.
 The ARVAL BRETHREN were also revived, and the ranks of the Vestal Virgins were filled.

 The Rebuilding of Rome

 Augustus is certainly known for taking Rome built of brick and transforming it into a city of marble.
 He built the Forum and the several temples, including the temple of Divus Julius, which was constructed upon the spot of Caesar’s cremation.
 He also constructed the first permanent theatre in Rome, which he named after his deceased son-in-law – the Theatre of Marcellus.
 Augustus also supported any wealthy citizen who followed in his path of public works.
-Most notable were the ever-faithful Marcus Agrippa, who constructed the Pantheon and Marcius Philippus.
-Even the city was reorganizatized, divided into 14 wards.
+Most notable was the ever-faithful Marcus Agrippa, who constructed the Pantheon and Marcius Philippus.
+Even the city was reorganized, divided into 14 wards.
 Police duties were performed by the Urban Cohorts, and order was maintained over the often unruly mobs.
 Above the Urban Cohorts, however, and above the population, the Senate and, eventually, the Emperors themselves, stood the Praetorian Guards.

 Administrative, Legal & Tax Reforms